mgaman/PDUlib/README.md

 Update Readme to address issues of lowercase output from GSM modems and Network Specific Numbers.
 No changes to code from 0.5.5
 ## 0.5.7
-Fixed issues #26,#29
+Fix issues 23,28,29,30
 # Open Issues
 ## Network Specific Number
+Issue #26
 It has been reported that network specific numbers in incoming messages can be treated the same as a national number.
 As I have no data to test this I am not changing the source code.
-However if you want to enable the option, just uncomment the *case 3:* statement in *PDU::decodeAddress* (pdulib.cpp line 963).
+However if you want to enable the option, just uncomment the *case 3:* statement in *PDU::decodeAddress* (pdulib.cpp line 983).
 ```
 case 2: // national number
 [[fallthrough]];